D-Arpann/Year-2-AI/README.md

-# AI
+# Concepts of AI
-AI workshop submission
+Worksheet submission